ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Selective Update of a Group Configuration ## {#configuration-resource-patch}

-The Administrator can send a PATCH/iPATCH request {{RFC8132}} to the group-configuration resource associated to an OSCORE group, in order to update the value of only part of the group configuration.
+The Administrator can send a PATCH/iPATCH request {{RFC8132}} to the group-configuration resource associated with an OSCORE group, in order to update the value of only part of the group configuration.

 The request payload has the same format of the PUT request defined in {{configuration-resource-put}}, with the difference that it MAY also specify names of application groups to be removed from or added to the 'app_groups' status parameter.
 The names of such application groups are provided as defined below.